-In some states, like Florida, you can get a discount on your title insurance when buying a new home, if you have title insurance from a home you own or a previously owned.
+In some states, like Florida, you can get a discount on your title insurance when buying a new home, if you have title insurance from a home you own or previously owned.
 This type of discount is called a Reissue Rate.
 Before closing on a new home, you must provide proof of prior policy in order to qualify for credit towards the new title insurance.
 Reissue rates can save you $100’s to $1000’s.

 Water pressure.
 When you’re considering buying a home, flush the toilets and turn on the water to check the water pressure.
-There’s nothing like buying a house, moving in and finding you hardly have enough water pressure to take a shower.
+There’s nothing like buying a house, moving in, and finding you hardly have enough water pressure to take a shower.

-When were major appliances installed.
+When were major appliances installed?
 When buying a home, learn when major appliances were installed, if they were purchased new or used, and from where they were purchased.
 Have your real estate agent ask for proof of purchase and warranties.
 When it comes to HVAC (heating and cooling), find out when the furnace was last replaced and how often it’s been serviced (might look at the filter too).

 Roof.
 Find out when the roof was last replaced and if a manufacturer’s warranty is still in effect.
 Depending on the type of shingles, they can last anywhere from 15-30 years but climate and weather conditions need to be taken into consideration too.
 Find out who installed the roof and if any repairs have been made.

 School district.
 If you have children and want them to get a good education, look into the school districts in the neighborhoods you’re most interested in.
-The quality of school districts matter, and the price of homes may go up in areas where schools are ranked the highest.
+The quality of school districts matters, and the price of homes may go up in areas where schools are ranked the highest.

-As you do your research, you may find that many sites rank schools based off of average test scores.
+As you do your research, you may find that many sites rank schools based on average test scores.
 That’s a good place to start but it doesn’t tell you everything you need to know to make the most informed decision.
 Find out the ratio of kids per teacher, whether or not kids have enough time for recess, whether or not they have language immersion programs (bilingual), and if they have specialty programs (ex. autistic sector).
 Tour the school, talk to the teachers, drop into a PTO meeting, and learn about the diversity of the curriculum.

 Signs of flooding.
 If the home you’re interested in has a basement, look for signs of flooding.
-For example, watermarks on the walls, very little stored in the basement, boxes and appliances up on blocks.
+For example, watermarks on the walls, very little stored in the basement, boxes, and appliances up on blocks.

 Declaration of Homestead.
-Have you ever heard of a Declaration of Homestead or Homestead Declaration?
-It’s an inexpensive way to protect your home from being seized and sold if a money judgement is entered against you.
+Have you ever heard of the Declaration of Homestead or Homestead Declaration?
+It’s an inexpensive way to protect your home from being seized and sold if a money judgment is entered against you.
 Montanans, for example, can protect up to $250,000 in the value of their home against the majority of creditors’ claims.
 So if a Montanan has a gambling debt, up to $250,000, the value of the home would be protected against creditors.
 This may not be available in all states.